ivangeevo/btwr-core/## Changelog.md

 ## v0.31.1
 + Reverted the hoe modification code from the last update and moved it to an unreleased mod.
-It was causing some issues with other mods that need to be cleaned up before release and also it's a mode hardcore modification, so I'd like to keep it only in the BTWR modpack.
+It was causing some issues with other mods that need to be cleaned up before release and also it's more of a hardcore modification, so I'd like to keep it only in the BTWR modpack.

 ## v0.31
 + Added a new configurable option that changes how hoes work.
 Normal usage with right click is removed and players must use the old school way of breaking grass with left click.